State Park Camping

 State Parks | National Parks | National ForestsVirginia Campground Association | KOA Camps | More Family Favorites

-Virginia State Parks, voted "America's Best," have campgrounds in 33 of its parks.
-They're open March 1 through the last weeks of December.
+Virginia State Parks, voted "America's Best," have campgrounds in 28 of its parks.
+They're open the first Friday in March until the first Monday in December.

 Most campsites accommodate six people per site, and larger group camping areas are available, too.
 All developed campsites have water, picnic tables and grills, and they provide marked paths to bath houses and toilets.